 Excerpted from “The Savior Has Already Returned Upon a ‘White Cloud’” in The Word Appears in the Flesh

 Throughout the universe I am doing My work, and in the East, thunderous crashes issue forth endlessly, shaking all nations and denominations.
 It is My voice that has led all men into the present.
 I shall cause all men to be conquered by My voice, to fall into this stream, and submit before Me, for I have long since reclaimed My glory from all the earth and issued it forth anew in the East.
 Who does not long to see My glory?
 Who does not anxiously await My return?
 Who does not thirst for My reappearance?
 Who does not pine for My loveliness?
 Who would not come to the light?
 Who would not look upon the richness of Canaan?
 Who does not long for the return of the Redeemer?
 Who does not adore the Great Almighty?
 My voice shall spread throughout the earth; I wish, facing My chosen people, to speak more words to them.
 Like the mighty thunders that shake the mountains and rivers, I speak My words to the whole universe and to mankind.
 Hence the words in My mouth have become man’s treasure, and all men cherish My words.
 The lightning flashes from the East all the way to the West.
 My words are such that man is loath to give them up and at the same time finds them unfathomable, but rejoices in them all the more.
-Like a newborn infant, all men are glad and joyful, celebrating My coming.
+All men are glad and joyful, celebrating My coming, as if an infant had just been born.
 By means of My voice, I shall bring all men before Me.
 Thenceforth, I shall formally enter into the race of men so that they will come to worship Me.
 With the glory that I radiate and the words in My mouth, I shall make it such that all men come before Me and see that the lightning flashes from the East and that I have also descended unto the “Mount of Olives” of the East.
 They will see that I have already long been on earth, no longer as the Son of the Jews but as the Lightning of the East.
 For I have long since been resurrected, and have departed from mankind’s midst, and then reappeared with glory among men.
 I am He who was worshiped countless ages before now, and I am also the infant forsaken by the Israelites countless ages before now.
 Moreover, I am the all-glorious Almighty God of the present age!
 Let all come before My throne and see My glorious countenance, hear My voice, and look upon My deeds.
 This is the entirety of My will; it is the end and the climax of My plan, as well as the purpose of My management.
 Let every nation worship Me, every tongue acknowledge Me, every man repose his faith in Me, and every people be subject unto Me!